-&lt;sup>10 15 U.S.C.
+12/ 15 U.S.C.
 717n(b).

-On the question of whether NEPA reviews in the context of LNG export authorization should consider alleged impacts associated with induced upstream natural gas production, well-reasoned FERC precedent is clear that NEPA does not require a federal agency to consider such speculative and unrelated upstream impacts.
-API strongly believes that DOE was correct to concur with FERC's assessment of this issue in its Sabine Pass decision, and there is no reason why, less than two years after Sabine Pass, DOE should depart from this precedent now.
-The fact that FERC does not consider these distant (in both time and physical location) alleged upstream impacts does not mean DOE should conduct additional review; to the contrary, it reflects reasoned policymaking that neither FERC nor DOE should expend time and resources performing environmental reviews that are duplicative of the oversight of federal and state agencies directly responsible for leasing and gas well permitting.
-DOE should resist politically-motivated calls to conduct additional reviews of upstream production activities, because this analysis is not required under NEPA, and is duplicative of reviews by other federal and state agencies.
+On the question of whether environmental review should consider impacts associated with shale gas production, well-reasoned FERC precedent is clear that NEPA does not require a federal agency to consider such speculative and unrelated upstream impacts.
+13/ API believes DOE was correct to concur with FERC's assessment of this issue in its Sabine Pass decision, 14/ and there is no reason why DOE should depart from this precedent now.
+The fact that FERC does not consider these distant and speculative upstream impacts does not mean DOE should conduct additional review.
+DOE should resist delay-motivated calls to conduct additional review of upstream production activities, because this analysis is not required by NEPA and is duplicative of reviews by other federal and state agencies.
+15/